Michel Lang

 Michel Lang (9 June 1939 – 24 April 2014) was a French film and television director, best remembered for his comedy films in the late 1970s and 1980s.
 After 1990, he directed predominantly for French television.

+Lang was educated at the Lycée Chaptal.
+He received a degree in American literature from the Sorbonne, and a diploma from the Institut des hautes études cinématographiques.